Kinesiology Tape Info Center

 Pregnancy Taping Instructions

 Would you like a copy of the entire RockTape Pregnancy Application poster with 12 different kinesiology taping applications for conditions related to pregnancy.
-CLICK HERE to download it from http;//www.theratape.com.
+CLICK HERE to order.

 Buy KT Tape like Mardy's WearingProfessional tennis players maintain a brutal schedule of training and tournament play.
 With major events scheduled throughout the year, there is no “off season” for touring tennis pros.
 Maintaining such a high level of activity week after week and month after month takes a toll on the body.
 Tour players are continually dealing with a host of aches and pains, ranging from annoying overuse syndromes to major traumatic injuries.